Arachni/arachni-debug-rack/README.md

 This is the actual data behind the `list_trace_points` output.

-The most interesting bits are the `:bindings`, which allow us to get a glimpse info the state of the web application at different stages while processing out request.
+The most interesting bits are the `:bindings`, which allow us to get a glimpse info the state of the web application at different stages while processing our request.

 ##### Stepping into bindings